Your Job in Germany

 Your Job In Germany is a short film made for the United States War Department in 1945 just before Victory in Europe Day (VE).
 It was shown to US soldiers about to go on occupation duty in Germany.
 The film was made by the military film unit commanded by Frank Capra and was written by Theodor Geisel, better known by his pen name Dr. Seuss.
+The narration is by Dana Andrews.